How To Clean Silverware

 2. Apply Toothpaste to the Sock and Clean

 Squeeze a pearl-size drop of toothpaste onto the dampened sock at your fingertips.
-Using up-and-down (not circular) strokes, rub the toothpaste onto the front and back of silverware.
+Using up-and-down (not circular) strokes, rub the toothpaste onto the front and back of the silverware.

 3. Rinse Toothpaste

 Rinse the toothpaste from your silverware under fresh running water.
-Remove the sock from your hand and set aside; grab and don its mate, and polish the silverware dry.
+Remove the sock from your hand and set it aside; grab and don its mate, and polish the silverware dry.

 Prevent Future Tarnish